3a1b2c3/awesome-world-models/README.md

 ## Yann LeCun's defintion (a bit techical)
-World Models Blend Generative AI with Reinforcement Learning
+World Models Blend Generative AI with Reinforcement Learning If an llm compresses all text in internet a world model is the equivalent for Youtube.

-For a more accessible definition see "World Models: the AI technology that could displace 3D as we know it https://substack.com/home/post/p-153106976
+For a more accessible definition see "World Models: the AI technology that could displace 3D as we know it" https://substack.com/home/post/p-153106976

 Yann LeCun's definition.
 Given: